“Write to Learn”

 Create short scenarios related to course material for students to respond to in “small genres” such as letters, editorials, memos, short “plays,” etc.

 Sample Scenario Prompt: You have been invited to address the City Council meeting to advocate for the issue of [insert issue] and must provide the Council members with a handout offering a short summary of your main points and three bullet items, with brief explanations, of your supporting reasons.

 Have students prepare examination questions which may be used on quizzes, midterms, and finals.
 Here, the instructor will gain some insight as to whether the students have grasped the main concepts for a topic.
 Also, the students will more carefully evaluate their notes, since it is their own exam they are composing.
-PDF here (page 9, #38).
+The PDF about student-designed assessment available here (page 9, #38).

 Writing Out of the Day (WOOD)

 Students will be asked at the end of each class period to summarize what was learned that day.
 The instructor will also write along with the students.
 The class will read their summaries to each other and rewrite anything they might have missed in their summary as a homework assignment.
-PDF here (page 16, #79).
+The PDF about Writing Out of the Day available here (page 16, #79).

 Semester-Long Project/ Exam Preparation Journals

 This method provides strong intrinsic motivation for exploratory writing and uses course exams to drive a maximum amount of learning.
 To use the method, the teacher, early in the course, gives out a list of essay questions from which midterm and final exam questions will be drawn.
 Students are instructed to devote a section of their journals to each question.
 Then students gradually work out answers to the questions as course material builds and develops.
 Some teachers allow students to use their preparation journals during the exams.

 John Bean, Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (San Francisco, Jossey-Bass, 2001), 109.